apigee/registry/README.md

 `authz-server -c cmd/authz-server/authz.yaml`

+### Optional: Running the registry-graphql proxy

+[cmd/registry-graphql](cmd/registry-graphql) contains a simple proxy that provides a read-only GraphQL interface to the Registry API.
+It can be run with a local or remote `registry-server`.

 ## Running the Registry API server with Google Cloud Run

 The Registry API server is designed to be easily deployed on